enyojs/enyo-docs/developer-guide/deploying-apps/cordova-native-functions.md

 ## Enyo and Cordova

-When an application is first launched, Cordova sends a `"deviceready"` event to the document body.
+When an application is first launched, Cordova sends a `'deviceready'` event to the document body.
 This event tells us that the application has been launched and Cordova has been loaded.
 It is at this point that we can use Enyo to render the application.